 The default is

+a cell array of function handles.
 The default is none (

 Plots various measures of progress while the algorithm